jerry-sky/personal-notebook/main/software-engineering/writing-technical-specification.md

-# Writing technical specification
+---
+lang: 'en-GB'
+title: 'Writing technical specification'
+author: 'Jerry Sky'
+description: 'Writing code before writing a good technical spec document can be disastrous to the project being worked on.
+The idea of writing code and figuring out the “what and how” of a solution to a given problem is irresponsible.'
+keywords: 'software, engineering, specification, technical, code, document, data, solutions, proposed'
+---

+---

 *This note is based on [an article by Zara Cooper][article].*

-Writing code before writing a good technical spec document can be disastrous to the project being worked on.
-The idea of writing code *and* figuring out the “what and how” of a solution to a given problem is irresponsible.

 - [1.
 Why write such a document](#1-why-write-such-a-document)
 - [2.
 Benefits](#2-benefits)